prasiddhigyawali/FutresAPI/README.md

   * pip install -r requirements.txt

 # Running the Script
-Run the fetch.py command to fetch data from GEOME and it will populate JSON files in the data directory.
-This repository populates lookup lists using the fetch.py script.
-It also populates the elasticsearch backend database using the loader.py script.
+The fetch.py script gets data from GEOME and looks in the vertnet directory for processed Vertnet scripts and populates JSON files in the data directory as well as a gzipped `data/futres_data_processed.csv.gz` which we will use in the loader script. script.

+The loader.py script populates the elasticsearch backend database using the loader.py script See the Loading into ElasticSearch section below.

 The FuTRES dynamic data is hosted by the plantphenology nodejs proxy service at: https://github.com/biocodellc/ppo-data-server/blob/master/docs/es_futres_proxy.md